-A few months ago we posted an insightful Q & A with Joshua Katcher from the Discerning Brute.
+A few years ago we posted an insightful Q & A with Joshua Katcher from The Discerning Brute.
 He shared his views and research on human rights and animal cruelty as it relates to the fashion industry.
 Since that post, TMV readers were keen to take action and find ethical fashion stores that they could support.

 When you start asking these questions, you quickly realise just how hard it is to find stores and brands that you can trust.
 You might find a great fair-trade fashion store that sells gorgeous garments, but all of their items are leather.
-Conversely, you may come across an amazing vegan store but their products aren’t fair-trade.
+Conversely, you may come across an amazing vegan store but their products aren’t fair-trade or just plain daggy.

 Keeping this struggle in mind, we’ve done some research for you.
-Below you’ll find 10 online ethical fashion stores that sell items that look great and happen to be cruelty-free.
+Below you’ll find over 30 online ethical fashion stores that sell items that look great, are cruelty-free and vegan.